sarahwashburn/MIST4610_GroupProject2/README.md

 Cancer Deaths

-Analysis
+**Analysis**

-One main error contributing to the heavily left skewed graph would the population difference between each state.
+One main error contributing to the heavily left-skewed graph would the population difference between each state.
 The higher the population, predominantly more the deaths.
 To eliminate the bias, we took the 2010 deaths related to cancer for each state and based them per 100,000 people.
 So instead of Georgia having 15435 deaths in 2010, they have 159.33 deaths per 100,000 people.
 California had the highest cancer related deaths, but West Virginia had the most cancer related deaths per 100,000 people.
-Alaska had the lowest cancer related deaths, but Utah ended up with the lowest deaths per 100,000.
+Alaska had the lowest cancer-related deaths, but Utah ended up with the lowest deaths per 100,000.

+We also addressed the population difference by each state by utilizing the Age-adjusted death rate to analyze and compare the death rates between states.
+According to the "Cancer Age Adjusted Death Rate by State" graphs, Kentucky, Mississippi and West Virginia had the highest death rates, while Colorado, Hawaii, and Utah had the lowest.
+This is consistent with our analysis with adjusting for populations, as stated above.

 The biggest difference between the US average and the West Virginia average comes around the idea of lung cancer.
 West Virginia has the second highest tobacco use rate in the united states.
 However on the opposite end, Utah has the lowest rate of tobacco use which could point to why Utah has the lowest amount of cancer deaths per 100,000 people.

-Implications of Analysis
+**Implications of Analysis**

 From 1999-2017 it was found that California, Florida, Texas, New York, and Pennsylvania had the 5 highest number of death related to Cancer.
 Inversely, Alaska, Wyoming, Washington D.C, Vermont, and North Dakota had the 5 lowest amounts of cancer related deaths in the United States.
 This graph is heavily skewed to the left side due to one significant factor.